Obarun/66/doc/66-free.md

 # free

-This command bring down *services* and remove it from the scandir.
+This command brings down *services* and removes them from the scandir.

 ## Interface